Macular degeneration — when vision fades and adaptation becomes essential

 When you ask your parent, "What medications are you taking?" they might list five or six.
 When you look at the bottles, you find ten.
 When you get their pharmacy records, you find twelve because they forgot the aspirin and the calcium supplement and the migraine medication they take occasionally.
 This is normal.
 Most older adults don't have a clear picture of everything they're taking.

 The reasons this happens are understandable.
 A patient sees a cardiologist for heart problems.
 The cardiologist prescribes a medication.
 A few months later, they see a gastroenterologist for acid reflux.
 That doctor prescribes something.
-They've been taking ibuprofen for arthritis for years, and now their blood pressure is up, so their primary care doctor talks about stopping the ibuprofen and starting something else.
+They've been taking ibuprofen for arthritis for years, and now their blood pressure is up, so their primary care doctor discusses stopping the ibuprofen and starting something else.
 But the patient is still buying ibuprofen over-the-counter, so they're actually taking both.
 Meanwhile, a family friend recommends a supplement for joint health, so they're taking that too.

 Each individual decision makes sense.
 The problem is that nobody is looking at the aggregate picture.
 Each doctor is focused on their specialty and the conditions they're treating.
-The interactions, the cumulative effects, the question of whether this combination is optimal, these are questions that rarely get asked systematically.

 How It Happens

 As your parent ages and more health issues develop, more medications get added.
 If something isn't working optimally, the instinct is often to add another medication rather than to step back and reconsider the whole approach.
 If your parent develops a new symptom, a doctor might prescribe a medication to treat it without initially considering that the symptom might be a side effect of a medication already being taken.
+This is called a prescribing cascade, and the American Geriatrics Society has identified it as one of the most common and preventable causes of polypharmacy.

 When something stops being a problem, the medication isn't always stopped.
 Your parent had acid reflux for a while, took a medication for it, and now the reflux isn't really an issue anymore.
 But the medication is still there.
-They're still taking it.
 Nobody removed it from the list.
-Your parent used to have trouble sleeping, tried a medication, and it helped for a while.
-That medication is still in the bathroom cabinet, still being taken occasionally, even though the original problem has resolved.
+Medications accumulate over time without being re-evaluated.
+The original medication might no longer be necessary or appropriate.
+It should have been reviewed and potentially discontinued.
+But it wasn't.

 The Dangers

+One is the increased chance of side effects being mistaken for new diseases.
 Your parent develops tremor, and the instinct is to think about Parkinson's disease.
 They start taking a medication for that.
 But the tremor is actually a side effect of another medication, and now they're taking an additional medication for something they don't have.
 Your parent becomes confused, and everyone worries about dementia.
-They get evaluated for cognitive decline.
 But the confusion is from a medication interaction.
-Your parent develops fatigue, dizziness, or balance problems, and these are attributed to aging or attributed to a disease, when they're actually medication side effects.
+Your parent develops fatigue, dizziness, or balance problems, and these are attributed to aging or a disease, when they're actually medication side effects.

 The Medication Review